Building for Tomorrow

 • Professional designs have been completed

-Construction is expected to take 18–24 months once key funding milestones are reached.
+Construction is expected to take 18–24 months once key funding milestones are reached, with completion timed to coincide with the school's centenary in 2027.

 Funds will be managed by the Achimota School 2002 Legacy Project Committee, working in collaboration with the school and qualified professionals.
 All donations will be applied solely to this project, with regular progress updates shared with donors.

-By supporting this project, you are investing in young girls who have already earned their place, and ensuring that talent, not circumstance shapes their future.
-If you are able to give, please do.
+By supporting this project, you are investing in young girls who have already earned their place and ensuring that talent — not circumstance — shapes their future.
+If you can give, please do.
 If not, sharing this campaign also helps move it closer to reality.
 Every contribution and every share make a difference.

 #Achimota2002LegacyProject